 The IRS experienced significant Tax refund delays early in the Tax filing season after the agency stepped up its efforts to combat identity theft by installing new filters in its computer systems (see Tax Accountant Miami VieraCPA experiences Further Tax Refund Delay Problems).

-The level of service on IRS toll-free telephones during fiscal year 2011 was 70 percent, a drop of four percentage points over the 74 percent achieved in fiscal 2010, and below the 80 percent level the board considers acceptable for good Taxpayer service.
+The level of service on IRS toll-free telephones during the fiscal year 2011 was 70 percent, a drop of four percentage points over the 74 percent achieved in fiscal 2010, and below the 80 percent level, the board considers acceptable for good Taxpayer service.

 Of great concern to the board are the decreased resources to fund Tax administration, coupled with the growing complexity of the Tax system.
 “The board cannot predict that a breaking point will occur, but a continuation of current trends increases the risk that the IRS will experience serious problems in the future,” said the report.